 4) Make reachable goals for writing.
 And reach them.
 Reward yourself when you do because you won’t be rewarded by anyone else for a while.

 5) Don’t be afraid to skip around and write out of order based on what parts excite you most at any particular time.
-But keep in mind that if you are bored when writing you may want to rethink what you’re writing.
+But keep in mind that if you are bored when you’re writing, then you may want to rethink what you’re writing.

 6) Figure out a writing rhythm.
 I like to edit while I write (several times over) but that slows down the process and some would argue the creativity and spontaneity.
 And sometimes I have to remind myself—to just get it out.
 Just Write!